 If you are in a hurry – or desire a simplified summary of the detail in our Home Washing Guide, well, here it is – the quick do’s, don'ts, and tips for laundering.
 Understanding and applying these basic laundry guidelines will extend the life of your clothes and reduce the stress of laundry mishaps.

 - Check clothing and machine for foreign objects.

 - Use appropriate cycle, temperature & water level.

 - Put detergent in first – let liquids dilute and powders dissolve before adding clothing.

 - Always dilute bleach before adding.
 Add to wash water before adding clothes.

-- Add fabric softener with final rinse.
-If available, use fabric softener dispenser.
+- Add fabric softener with the final rinse.
+If available, use a fabric softener dispenser.

-- For the whitest whites, use Mrs. Stewart’s® Bluing in the final rise.
+- For the brightest white laundry, use Mrs. Stewart’s® Bluing in the final rinse.

 - Avoid overloading the washer.

 - Avoid using too much detergent.